eclipse-ecal/ecal/README.md

 eCAL is using CMake as build system.
 When configuring with CMake, you can turn on / off the following features.

+- `HAS_HDF5`, default: `ON`
+  Platform supports HDF5 library, necessary to build eCAL recording / replay tools
 - `HAS_QT5`, default: `ON`
   Platform supports Qt 5 library, necessary to build eCAL monitoring tool
 - `HAS_CAPNPROTO`, default: `OFF`